-Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku was born on the 24th August, 1890, in Honolulu, Hawaii, just a few months prior to King David Kalakaua's death, when political tension was taking over the country's capital.
+Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku was born on August 24, 1890, in Honolulu, Hawaii, just a few months before King David Kalakaua's death, when political tension was taking over the country's capital.

 Today, Kahanamoku's original pine surfboard is carefully kept at the Freshwater Surf Club.
 Duke and Australian surfers sealed an eternal alliance.

-In 1925, Duke saved the lives of eight men, when 40-foot yacht "Thelma" was hit by a giant swell, at Corona del Mar.
+In 1925, Duke saved the lives of eight men when a giant swell hit the 40-foot yacht "Thelma" at Corona del Mar.
 The waterman made three trips to and from the beach to rescue a group of fishermen.